Proximal boosting: aggregating weak learners to minimize non-differentiable losses: Algorithms

 Having this remark in mind helps solving \ref{opb:general}, for instance considering that taking the gradient of $C$ with respect to $f$ is roughly equivalent to differentiating $C$ with respect to $f(x)$ (for all observed $x \in \{X_1, \dots, X_n\}$), thus taking in fact the usual gradient of $D$.
-Doing so, the only requirement is to \replace{maintain a functional variable while applying standard vectorial optimization procedures.
-This requires to \emph{approximate} some vectors by a function, which}{juggle functions appearing in Problem~\ref{opb:general} and their vectorial twins coming from the optimization procedure.
-In particular, given a vectorial gradient $\nabla D(f(X_1^n))$ ($f \in \L^2(\mu_X)$), one has to find a function $g \in \L^2(\mu_X)$ that correctly represents it, \ie such that $g(X_1^n) \approx \nabla D(f(X_1^n))$.
-This principle} is at the heart of functional optimization methods such that the ones used in boosting \citep{mason_functional_2000}.
+Doing so, the only requirement is to match the vectors appearing in standard optimization procedures with functions from \(\fset\).
+In particular, given a vectorial gradient $\nabla D(f(X_1^n))$ ($f \in \fset$), one has to find a function $g \in \fset$ that correctly represents it, \ie such that $g(X_1^n) \approx \nabla D(f(X_1^n))$.
+This principle is at the heart of functional optimization methods such that the ones used in boosting \citep{mason_functional_2000}.

-From now on, all necessary computations of $C$ with respect to $f$, can be forwarded to $D$.
-For instance, if $\ell$ is differentiable with respect to its second argument, we can define, for all $f \in L^2(\mu_X)$, the functional gradient of $C$ as $\fgrad C(f) = \nabla D(f(X_1^n))$.
+From now on, all necessary computations of $C$ with respect to $f$ can be forwarded to $D$.
+For instance, if $\ell$ is differentiable with respect to its second argument, we can define, for all $f \in \fset$, the functional gradient of $C$ as $\fgrad C(f) = \nabla D(f(X_1^n))$.
 On the contrary, if $\ell$ is not differentiable, we may consider a subgradient of $C$ at $f$, denoted $\fsub C(f)$ and defined as any subgradient of $D$ at $f(X_1^n)$.

 In the forthcoming sections, a common first order optimization algorithm is reviewed.
-Then, it is explained how to build different procedures for solving \ref{opb:general}, according to the properties of the loss function $\ell$.
+Then, it is explained how to build different procedures for solving \ref{opb:general}, according to the properties of the loss function $\ell$. \neurocomp{For the sake of readability, the algorithms introduced in the next sections are recapped in Table~\ref{tab:recap}.}